 Get out there.
 Make some parent friends.
 Build your village.

-I know it’s hard.
-I know it’s intimidating to make new friends as an adult.
-I know you’re worried about being judged.
-I know you’re worried they’ll think you’re weird or that you talk too much or that you don’t talk enough.
+I know it’s hard – it’s intimidating to make new friends as an adult.
+You’re worried about being judged.
+Maybe they’ll think you’re weird or that you talk too much or that you don’t talk enough.
 Maybe they’ll judge you for not wiping your son’s nose before you left the house.
 Or maybe they’ll judge you for how you feed your baby or how you choose to parent.

 But there are some ways to start.
 All you have to do is get out the door (easier said than done – that’s a post for another day).

 - Check out your local La Leche League for when they hold meetings.
 (Free!)

 - Head to a library program, either for your baby or for your older kids.
 (Free!)

 - Parent Link offers free drop in programs in many areas.

 - Take a class with Mommy Connections!
 They have great 8 week programs that will help you connect with others in the same stage as you, and you can often bring an older sibling if you need to!

 - Check out if your local yoga studio has mom and tot yoga.

 - Alberta Health offers a program called “New Moms Network.”